2018 Ouagadougou attacks: Reactions

 Prime Minister Paul Kaba Thieba condemned the attacks, labeling them "revolting."
 In a statement, President Christian Kaboré said the country had again become the "target of dark forces.”
 During a subsequent meeting with the presidents of Niger and Togo, Kaboré vowed to "end terrorism no matter what" and claimed "no sacrifice will be too high in the defense of our fatherland.”

 Egypt's Ministry of Foreign Affairs denounced the attacks in the "strongest terms."
 The Ministry released a statement expressing support for "the efforts of France and Sahel states in facing this phenomena (sic) that attacks security and stability worldwide."

 French President Emmanuel Macron spoke by telephone with Burkinabe president Christian Kaboré to issue condolences and pledge his continuing support to the country.
 French foreign minister Jean-Yves Le Drian announced that a "crisis unit" had been established and said that the security of French nationals in the region was "his priority."

 Japan's Ministry of Foreign Affairs issued a statement strongly condemning the attacks and expressing condolences to those affected.
 The statement went on to express the commitment of the Japanese government "to continue to support the efforts of the Government of Burkina Faso to improve the security situation in Burkina Faso, in cooperation with the international community."

 The Saudi foreign ministry condemned the attack, issued condolences to the victims, and reiterated the Kingdom's rejection of terrorism.

 Turkish President Recep Tayyip Erdogan said in a press conference while visiting neighboring Mali, "We strongly condemn the terrorist attacks that took place in Ouagadougou".

 United Nations Secretary-General António Guterres spoke over the phone with President Kaboré, and expressed his solidarity with Burkina Faso as well as his "profound sympathy."
 The UN Security Council called the attacks "barbaric and cowardly".

 In a statement condemning recent violence in West Africa, the White House expressed its "deepest sympathies" to the families of those killed and claimed that the attacks only served to "strengthen the resolve of the United States."
 The State Department also issued a travel advisory, urging Americans to avoid Burkina Faso due to "terrorism."

+Diplomatic and regional context

+In December 2025, Burkina Faso released 11 Nigerian Air Force personnel who had been detained after their aircraft made an emergency landing in western Burkina Faso on 8 December 2025.
+The release followed diplomatic talks between Nigerian officials and Burkina Faso's military leadership, and both countries agreed to strengthen bilateral cooperation and enhance diplomatic consultations amid regional security tensions.
+This incident highlighted Burkina Faso's active diplomatic engagement with neighbouring states in matters affecting national security.